Type-driven Neural Programming by Example: Discussion

 \begin{itemize} \item Our implementation settled for \citet{nsps}'s \emph{baseline LSTM encoder} rather than its more complex \emph{cross-correlation} encoder variants.
 While such variants may improve synthesis quality, these come at an increased amount of computation as well.

-\item Also of note is that our present implementation has yet to be optimized for run-time performance: our model can presently be run on CPU, and has yet to implement batching over task functions.
+\item Also of note is that our present implementation has yet to be optimized for run-time performance: we conducted our experiment on CPU, as our implementation is still missing batching over task functions.

 \item \citet{nsps} used a limit of 13 operations for their synthesized programs.
-In order to restrict ourselves to a finite subset of an otherwise potentially infinite search space, we apply such a limit during task function generation as well.
+In order to restrict ourselves to a finite subset of an otherwise potentially infinite search space, we apply such a limit during task function generation as well, in our case using a maximum of 3.
 For the sake of simplicity, we have opted to share this limit, specified during dataset generation, with our synthesizer as well.
 This disregards any synthesized programs of correct behavior exceeding our complexity limit.

-\item Our present implementation unfortunately still defers full type inference in favor of \emph{local types} based on our unrolled grammar.
+\item Our present implementation unfortunately still defers full type inference in favor of \emph{local types} based on our unrolled grammar, meaning it is unable to fill in further type variables based on information elsewhere in the program tree.

 \item The interpreter library we presently use for type inference may fail in the face of ambiguous type variables, somewhat limiting the potential effectiveness of our type-filter model.

 \item For run-time performance considerations, our dataset presently includes the input-output examples for each task function, in fact additionally shared across instantiated parameter types.
 A proper approach here would perhaps ensure different input-output pairs would be used across training epochs.
 This could be achieved by either generating a greater variety upfront, then sampling from these during training, or by generating these input-output pairs on the fly during training, incurring an additional run-time performance cost.